 The Rain Forest version costs $44.99.

-Now the person who was going to spend $75 for an item can easily buy the more expensive version, but by choosing the less expensive item you create a new option for someone willing to spend less than $50.
-One version might be slightly cuter than the other, but the truth is your baby is going to lay in the middle of this contraption so you won’t be able to see that snuggly monkey design anyway.
-Another piece of advice, if you know you are having a boy or girl, still consider gender neutral colors.
-When I registered I noticed a lot of items were cheaper in green and yellow.
+The person who will spend $75 for an item can easily buy the more expensive version, but by choosing the less expensive item, you create a new option for someone willing to spend less than $50.
+One version might be slightly cuter than the other, but the truth is your baby is going to lay in the middle of this gadget, so you won’t be able to see that snuggly monkey design anyway.
+Another piece of advice, if you know you are having a boy or girl, still consider gender-neutral colors.
+When I registered, I noticed a lot of items were cheaper in green and yellow.

 This doesn’t mean you should always register for the cheapest item.
-If you plan to jog with your baby or take long walks with him or her you will want a comfortable stroller.
+If you plan to jog with your baby or take long walks with them, you will want a comfortable stroller.
 I registered and received a less expensive stroller at my baby shower and grew to hate it.
-In my case it turned out that the stroller handle was not high enough to fit my 6 foot stature.
-I kept that stroller for a year but absolutely hated it.
-I ultimately purchased a new one, but I disliked the fact that a close family member spent good money for one I disliked so much.
+In my case, it turned out that the stroller handle was not high enough to fit my 6-foot stature.
+I kept that stroller for a year but hated it.
+I ultimately purchased a new one, but I wish a close family member spent good money on one I disliked so much.

-Think carefully when you select items and be extremely cognizant of prices.
-Unless you have wealthy friends and family members don’t register for a $50 sleep sack.
-No one wants to spend $50 for that.
-Register for a good quality, but less expensive brand and you might receive three or four.
-Your child is bound to spit up or pee on them and you’ll want to have a couple on hand for late night changes.
-Remember that items like this can be purchased at Marshalls, Ross and similar stores at a fraction of the price.
+Think carefully when you select items and be aware of prices.
+Unless you have wealthy friends and family members, don’t register for a $50 sleep sack.
+No one wants to spend $50 on that.
+Register for quality but less expensive brands, and you might receive three or four.
+Your child is bound to spit up or pee on them, and you’ll want to have a couple on hand for late-night changes.
+Remember that items like this can be purchased at Marshalls, Ross, and similar stores at a fraction of the price.
 Last week I spotted ten or twelve hanging from the clearance rack for four dollars.
-In fact, I suggest walking through non-baby stores to see what’s available and how much things cost.
+I suggest walking through non-baby stores to see what’s available and how much things cost.

-Another key piece of advice.
-Do not register for clothing, wash cloths, bibs, burp cloths, hooded towels or baby blankets.
+Another critical piece of advice.
+Do not register for clothing, washcloths, bibs, burp cloths, hooded towels, or baby blankets.
 I can pretty much guarantee that you will receive these anyway.
-Women love to buy soft, cutesy things like these and the expecting parents will inevitably receive a bunch of them.
-If you have friends or family members that knit you may also receive handmade booties, blankets, hats and even mittens.
-I have never been to shower where a mother-to-be didn’t receive at least a couple of these items.
+Women love to buy soft, cutesy things like these, and the expecting parents will inevitably receive a bunch of them.
+If you have friends or family members that knit, you may also receive handmade booties, blankets, hats, and even mittens.
+I have never been to a shower where a mother-to-be didn’t receive at least a couple of these items.

-Also keep in mind that some baby sized gear is cute, but certainly not necessary.
-Full sized towels work better than the hooded baby versions and extra soft wash cloths will work perfectly fine for a baby.
-In other words you can find work arounds for these types of items so it is not crucial that you receive them.
+Also, keep in mind that some baby-sized gear is cute but not necessary.
+Full-sized towels work better than the hooded baby versions, and extra soft washcloths will work perfectly fine for a baby.
+In other words, you can find workarounds for these types of items, so it is not critical that you receive them.
 They may not have baby motifs on them, but they will last long beyond the baby years.

-Lastly, make certain people know where you are registered.
-If your friend or family member is hosting the shower ask them to include the details on the invitation.
-If people don’t know where you registered you are bound to get a whole lot of stuff you really don’t need or want.
+Lastly, make sure people know where you are registered.
+If your friend or family member is hosting the shower, ask them to include the details on the invitation.
+If people don’t know where you registered, you are bound to get a whole lot of stuff you don’t need or want.